MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/admin-users-profiles-roles.md

 2. Select the line for the page personalisation that you want to delete, and then choose the **Delete** action.

 The user will see the changes the next time they sign-in.

 You can also delete individual page customisations for a profile.
 For more information, see [To delete customisation for specific pages for a profile](ui-personalization-manage.md#to-delete-customization-for-specific-pages-for-a-profile).

+## <a name="managing-user-sessions"></a>Managing user sessions

+As the administrator of [!INCLUDE[prodshort](includes/prodshort.md)] online, you can manage user sessions in the administration centre.
+For more information, see [Managing Sessions](/dynamics365/business-central/dev-itpro/administration/tenant-admin-center-environments#managing-sessions) in the administration content.

+For [!INCLUDE[prodshort](includes/prodshort.md)] on-premises, you can manage sessions using SQL Server Management Studio, for example. for more information, see [SQL Server technical documentation](/sql/sql-server/?view=sql-server-ver15).

 ## <a name="see-also"></a>See Also
 [Assign Permissions to Users and Groups](ui-define-granular-permissions.md)